Subnet router failover

 When using subnet routers in large networks, you may want to provide a failover subnet router (also called a HA subnet router or high-availability subnet router) to ensure users of your network can continue to access resources if one routing device goes offline.

-This feature is only available for the Business plan or higher.
+This feature is only available for the Business plan and higher.

 Follow our guide to configure subnet routers, exposing the same routes on the same network on 2+ devices.
 For example, to expose